 Minimum credits at Cornell: 60 academic credits must be completed at Cornell (includes CALS Exchange, Cornell in Rome, Capital Semester and Cornell in Washington).

 Maximum non-Cornell credit: 60 (AP, CASE, IB, GCE, French Baccalauréat, transfer coursework, Cornell Abroad) can be applied toward degree requirements.
-Students are limited to 15 non-Cornell credits earned before matriculation as a first-year student from an accredited college/university.
+Students are limited to 15 non-Cornell (transfer) credits earned before matriculation as a first-year student from an accredited college/university.

 55 CALS credits are required for graduation.
 CALS credits include all courses from departments within CALS and courses offered in Applied Economics and Management, Biological Sciences, Biology & Society, Earth and Atmospheric Sciences, Information Science, Nutritional Science, and The Department of Statistics and Data Science.